 What is a Percent Ionic Character?

 Percent ionic character is a measure of the degree of ionicity of a chemical bond.
-It is a concept used in chemistry to describe how ionic a bond is, or the degree to which the bonding electrons are evenly shared between the atoms in the bond.
+It is a concept used in chemistry to describe how ionic a bond is, or the degree to which the bonding electrons are unevenly shared between the atoms in the bond (how strongly electron density is shifted toward one atom).
 In a purely ionic bond, one atom completely transfers one or more electrons to the other atom.
 In a purely covalent bond, the electrons are shared equally between the atoms.
 However, most bonds fall somewhere in between these two extremes.
 The percent ionic character is calculated based on the difference in electronegativity between the two atoms involved in the bond.
 The greater the difference in electronegativity, the higher the percent ionic character, and the more ionic the bond is.
 This concept is important in understanding the properties of molecules, such as their polarity, reactivity, and the types of reactions they undergo.

 How to Calculate Percent Ionic Character?